postazure/concourse-manifest-validator/README.md

 ## Coming Soon
- 1. Rename project/repo to 'Preflight'
+ 1. Rename project/repo to 'preflight-check'
  1. Gem-ify
  1. Wrap concourse cli `fly` command to validate then run `fly`
  1. Check that tasks are defined